Fishers High School: Marching Band

 The Fishers Marching Tiger Band is a 250-person ensemble that performs a competitive halftime show at football games and local/national festivals.
 The Tiger Band is an ISSMA State Finalist, BOA Regional Finalist, and BOA Grand National Finalist.
 The band performed in the 2023 Macy's Thanksgiving Day Parade.

 The 2016 Fishers Tiger Marching Band performed a show titled "Bohemian Rhapsody in Blue Shades," which marks the first time in the program's history to be part of the ISSMA State Finals, where they placed 6th out of 10 Class A Marching Bands.

-The band has also performed in the Philadelphia Thanksgiving Day Parade (2015), the Hollywood Christmas Parade (2017), and the Walt Disney World Main Street Parade (2019).
+The band has also performed in the Philadelphia Thanksgiving Day Parade (2015), the Hollywood Christmas Parade (2017), the Walt Disney World Main Street Parade (2019), and the Macy's Thanksgiving Day Parade (2023).

 Show Choir

 FHS has two competitive show choirs, the mixed-gender "Electrum" and the women's-only "Sound".

 Electrum performs both concert and show choir literature.
 Formed in 2017, they compete both at show choir competitions throughout the state and at ISSMA State Contests.
 In 2019, Electrum received 5th in State honors at the ISSMA Show Choir State Finals.
 Other show choir and concert choir accomplishments include: Best vocal performance, best visual performance, four-time Tier 2 Grand Champion (2018, 2019), four-time ISSMA State Finalist for Concert Choir (2012, 2015, 2017) and in 2019 placed 6th in State.
 In 2020, Electrum earned Tier 1 Grand Championship at Center Grove Best of the Midwest as well as capturing Best Vocals, Best Choreography, Best General Effect Overall, and Best Costumes Overall at the competition.

 Sound is an advanced treble choir.
 They perform both concert and show choir literature and consist of 59 students ranging from freshmen to seniors.
 They compete both at show choir competitions and ISSMA State Contests, earning a spot in the State Show Choir Finals twice in their 14-year history.
 In 2019, Sound achieved 5th in State honors at the ISSMA Show Choir Finals!
 Other show choir invitational achievements include: Best Vocals, Best Visuals, People's Choice and Grand Champion.
 In April 2020, Sound was featured in Productions Magazine.
 In 2021, Sound earned two more Tier 1 Grand Championships at Center Grove Best of the Midwest and the Avon Vocal Invitational.
 Sound was undefeated during the 2021 season in the Best Visuals caption, capturing that award at all three competitions.
 Sound received the Best Vocals caption at the Avon Vocal Invitational.
 Sound also captured the Best Overall Effect Award at the Center Grove Best of the Midwest Competition.
 Sound was named State Champions at the ISSMA Show Choir Championship in 2022, 2023, and 2024.

 The school also hosts its own show choir competition, the Fishers Silver Spotlight Invitational.
 The event has been held yearly since 2011.